Jonathan Mridha

 Jonathan Mridha (born 8 April 1995) is a Swedish tennis player of Bangladeshi descent.

 Mridha has a career high ATP singles ranking of 444, achieved on 7 March 2022.
 He also has a career high ATP doubles ranking of 508 achieved on 9 May 2016.

 Career

 Mridha made his ATP main draw doubles debut at the 2015 Swedish Open partnering Fred Simonsson where they reached the quarterfinals.

+He received a wildcard for the 2023 Stockholm Open partnering Karl Friberg.

 National Representation

 Mridha represents Sweden at the Davis Cup, where he has a W/L record of 1–1.
-He made his debut at the 2018 Davis Cup World Group Play-offs against Switzerland.
+He made his debut at the 2018 Davis Cup World Group play-offs against Switzerland.
 In his first match he lost against Henri Laaksonen.
 Two days later he played the decider match against Sandro Ehrat and won the match in four sets.